 Since an RV is not a small vehicle, you need to be prepared to face challenges while driving.
 India is not just another developing country.
 Still, you need to be geared at all times to drive with complete concentration.
 You will find other drivers honking most of the times to indicate their presence, especially while overtaking from the wrong side.
 The Indian drivers are not highly aware of the road safety standards, and it is common to spot them on the wrong side of the road on account of their own convenience.

 It is better to stay away from trucks and buses on the highways because they do not care much about other vehicles and just push them aside.
-Driving an RV for the first time might not be easy, so it is beneficial to drive early in the morning to avoid excessive traffic.
+Driving an RV in India for the first time might not be easy, so it is beneficial to drive early in the morning to avoid excessive traffic.
 Moreover, if you are a foreign national, try to stay away from hitting even an animal on the road.
-You never know someone may get offended if you hit something or someone, and you might not be able to handle the situation with the locals.
+You never know someone may get offended if you hit something or someone, and you might not be able to handle the

 Asking for directions